Prospectus

 Reading list

-No formal book will be used in this course.
+No formal book will be used in this course and bibliographic material will be suggested for each lecture.
 Some useful books are listed below:

 • “Space Physics - An Introduction”, Russell, Luhmann, Strangeway